310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Hajime %}
 Oh gosh, what are you talking about?
-Don’t relax just yet, Tomoya-kun.
+You shouldn't relax just yet, anyway, Tomoya-kun.
 We haven’t *actually* solved everything.

 We’re going to keep having moments of frustration.
 We’ll collide somehow, and may lose our way…

-But, I’d like to think that we could get through each of those moments together.
+But, I’d like to believe that we can get through each of those moments together.

 That’s why… Ehehe, I hope we can keep getting along with each other.
 {% endbubble %}